-- A good pitch and video isn’t that expensive so you can portray your business in a professional light for a reasonable price.
+- A good pitch and video isn’t that expensive so you can portray your company in a professional light for a reasonable price.

 - As you’re raising equity, there are no repayments.

-- Restaurant businesses tend to work well on crowdfunding campaigns because casual investors understand the sector.
+- Restaurant businesses tend to work well on crowdfunding campaigns because casual investors understand the industry.

 - It is a good vehicle for lots of people to invest small sums of capital in.

 - Setting up and managing campaigns is time-consuming.

 - Normally if you don’t reach a certain figure, then the investment doesn’t go ahead.

 - The competition on the platforms is strong now with lots of businesses using them.

 - If you don’t get initial early investors, then your campaign can look flat with no capital committed, which can deter investors.